Ethical Issues In Counseling With Children And Adults

 A therapist is intended to help an individual (or sometimes a group or couple) reach healthy decisions on their own.
-Therapists generally focus on helping their patients make decisions for themselves, which includes helping them consider their own values and beliefs, not the beliefs of the therapist.
-Therapists help clients make plans and decisions, but they don't generally tell their clients what to do, and they should never impose their own values and beliefs on their clients.
+Therapists generally focus on helping their clients make decisions for themselves, which includes helping them consider their own values and beliefs, not the beliefs of the therapist.
+Therapists help clients make plans and decisions, but they don’t generally tell their clients what to do, and they should never impose their own values and beliefs on their clients.

 Provide Proper Testimony

 In some situations, a therapist may be called on to give expert testimony in a court case or a custody battle.
 In these situations, it is important that the therapist provide accurate and complete testimony about what they have found and report only the facts.
 Staying focused on specific clinical information and assessments is imperative.
 The therapist should never have a vested interest in any particular outcome from this type of testimony.

 If the therapist in question is responsible for an entire office or a group of therapists, they must monitor what those other therapists are doing.
 They need to pay attention to whether the other therapists in their facility are also maintaining the ethical guidelines discussed in this article.
 If they’re not, the therapist in charge would be responsible for issuing reprimands, requiring additional training, or removing specific therapists from their positions.
 If they don’t, this could be considered an ethical violation.